 Six Principles to prevent Bribery in the organization

-The Organization having Anti- Bribery policy in place and wishing to prevent bribery being committed on their behalf should follow the following Six principles.
-Commentary and guidance on what procedures the application of the principles may produce accompanies each principle.
+The Organization having Anti- Bribery policy in place and wishing to prevent bribery from being committed on their behalf should follow the following Six principles.
+Commentary and guidance on what procedures the application of the principles may produce accompany each principle.
 These principles are not prescriptive.
-They are intended to be flexible and outcome focussed, allowing for the huge variety of circumstances that organisations find themselves in.
-Small organisations will, for example, face different challenges to those faced by large multi-national enterprises.
-Accordingly, the detail of how organisations might apply these principles, taken as a whole, will vary, but the outcome should always be robust and effective anti-bribery procedures.
-As set out in more detail below, bribery prevention procedures should be proportionate to risk.
+They are intended to be flexible and outcome focussed, allowing for the huge variety of circumstances that organizations find themselves in.
+Small organizations will, for example, face different challenges to those faced by large multi-national enterprises.
+Accordingly, the detail of how organizations might apply these principles, taken as a whole, will vary, but the outcome should always be robust and effective anti-bribery procedures.
+To set out in more detail below, bribery prevention procedures should be proportionate to risk.

 Principle 1: Proportionate procedures

-An Organisation’s procedures to prevent bribery by persons associated with it are proportionate to the bribery risks it faces and to the nature, scale and complexity of the organisation’s activities.
-They are also clear, practical, accessible, effectively implemented and enforced.
+An Organisation’s procedures to prevent bribery by persons associated with it are proportionate to the bribery risks it faces and to the nature, scale, and complexity of the organization’s activities.
+They are also clear, practical, accessible, effectively implemented, and enforced.

-Organisations bribery prevention policies are likely to include certain common elements.
-As an indicative and not exhaustive list, an organisation may wish to cover in its policies
+Organizations’ bribery prevention policies are likely to include certain common elements.
+As an indicative and not exhaustive list, an organization may wish to cover in its policies

 - its commitment to bribery prevention